 - If Nigeria eventually scored a goal, India would concede defeat.

 They considered it fair enough as they resigned themselves to India’s inexperience in football.
-However, they did not anticipate the strategic dexterity, and of course the mythical voodoo, the Indians would bring to fore.
+However, they did not anticipate the strategic skill, and of course the mythical voodoo, the Indians would bring to the fore.

 Peeeen!
 Algerian referee, Mohammed Touati blew his whistle to begin the game, after the 22 players of both sides had filed into the pitch barefooted.